Does the $\ell_1$-norm Learn a Sparse Graph under Laplacian Constrained Graphical Models?: Proposed Method

+\end{corollaries} Corollary \ref{corollary-L1}, proved in Appendix \ref{sec-prof-L1-norm}, shows that every estimated graph weight $\tilde{W}_{ij}$ is strictly positive, and equal with each other.
+Moreover, the affect of the $\bm S$ is negligible if a large $\lambda$ is chosen.
+Therefore, no matter what kind of graph structure or connectivity the underlying graph has, the $\ell_1$ norm does not work as intended, i.e., as a sparsity promoting regularization.
+It is worth mentioning that it is the two constraints $\bm\Theta \cdot \bm 1 = \bm 0$ and $\Theta_{ij} =\Theta_{ji} \leq 0$ together that make \eqref{Lap-L1} hold, implying that the $\ell_1$ norm can still work well under the GGM with the generalized Laplacian constraints \citep{egilmez2017graph, pavez2018learning, pavez2016generalized,ying2021fast}, where $\bm\Theta \cdot \bm 1 = \bm 0$ does not hold.

-To solve the issue of the $\ell_1$-norm in Laplacian constrained GGM, we propose to introduce the nonconvex regularizer, and the effectiveness of the proposed method with the nonconvex regularizer has been demonstrated by numerical experiments in Section \ref{experimental section}.
-In the next subsection, we will develop an efficient algorithm to solve the penalized maximum likelihood estimation with the nonconvex regularizer under Laplacian constrained GGM.
+To solve the issue of the $\ell_1$-norm in Laplacian constrained GGM, we introduce the nonconvex regularizer, and the effectiveness of the proposed method with the nonconvex regularizer has been demonstrated by numerical experiments in Section \ref{experimental section}.